 Pecan Sandies: A shortbread cookie with ground pecans added to the flour.
-The cookies are easy to make -- flour, butter, sugar salt, and vanilla--and the pecans.
+The cookies are easy to make -- flour, butter, sugar, salt, vanilla -- and pecans.
 The name Sandie might have something to do with the color--or not.
 Urban myth?

-I have two suggestions for Chocolate Pecan Sandies.
+I have two suggestions for making Chocolate Pecan Sandies.
 The first is the full recipe for Chocolate Pecan Sandie Cookies.
-The second would be to use a 'regular' pecan sandie recipe and add chocolate chips.
+The second would be to use a 'regular' pecan sandie recipe (BrownEyedBaker's recipe for "non-chocolate" pecan sandies. ) and add chocolate chips.

 Pecan Sandies are simple to make and taste delicious.
 They're not too sweet.
 Some people like to chop the pecans coursely, and that works, but you can also pulverize the pecans.
 To form the cookies, I use the drop method, but some people like to make logs and then slice them.
 Either way, they'll taste great!